Palestinian militants fire more rockets, as Israeli airstrikes hit Gaza despite cease-fire efforts

 The civilians deaths have drawn condemnation from the Arab world and concern from the United States and Europe.
 In its past four wars against Hamas, Israel has repeatedly faced accusations of war crimes due to the high civilian death tolls and its use of heavy weapons against the crowded enclave.
 Israel, in turn, contends that Palestinian militant groups use civilians as human shields by fighting in their midst.

-The cycle of violence in Gaza has recurred at least 15 times since Hamas took power.
-The iteration of Israeli bombing campaigns has raised serious questions about what the deadly exchanges achieve, casting doubt on Netanyahu’s repeated claims of victory.
+Confrontations between Israel and Palestinian militants in Gaza have recurred 15 times since Hamas seized control of Gaza in 2007.
+The repeated Israeli bombing campaigns have cast doubt on Netanyahu’s claims of victory and raised serious questions about what the grim routine achieves.

 “If the operations were really all that successful, we wouldn’t need them once a year on average, with the time between them becoming shorter,” Amos Harel, the defense affairs commentator for the Haaretz newspaper, wrote in an analysis Friday.
 “The simple truth is that Israel has no concrete solution for the plight of Gaza or for the security dangers that emanate from the strip.”

-Hamas, the de facto civilian government with an army of some 30,000 in Gaza, has sought to maintain its truce with Israel while attempting to keep abysmal living conditions in the blockaded enclave from spiraling since the devastating 2021 war that killed over 260 Palestinians.
-The group, which seized control of Gaza in 2007, has sat out this round of fighting — as it did a similar burst of violence last summer.
+Hamas, the de facto civilian government, has sought to maintain its truce with Israel while attempting to keep abysmal living conditions in the blockaded enclave from spiraling since the devastating 2021 war that killed over 260 Palestinians.
+The group has sat out this round of fighting — as it did a similar burst of violence last summer.
 In a sign of restraint, Israel has limited its airstrikes to Islamic Jihad targets.

 The airstrikes and rockets have shifted the focus of long-running conflict back to Gaza after months of surging violence in the occupied West Bank under Israel's most right-wing government in history.